ApexRMS/landfireupdate/README.md

 ## Configuration

 The run can be configured by editing the `config/config.csv` file.
-This spreadsheet consists of three columns: `Variable` which indicates the name of the option being set; `Value` which is used to actually set the option; and `Comment` which provides additional information about the option.
+This CSV file consists of three columns: `Variable` which indicates the name of the option being set; `Value` which is used to actually set the option; and `Comment` which provides additional information about the option.
 The `Value` column is the only column that needs to be modified during configuration.
 Editing